 Case Studies in Disappointment

-The pattern is consistent enough that it almost constitutes a genre.
-A recognizable IP or aesthetic.
-Promotional imagery that looks extraordinary (often, now, generated or heavily retouched).
-Tickets priced at the level of "an experience," which is to say: more than a cinema, less than a flight.
+The pattern is consistent enough that it almost constitutes a genre: A recognizable IP or aesthetic.
+Promotional imagery that looks extraordinary, but is often AI-generated or heavily retouched.
+Tickets priced at the level of "an experience," which is to say, more than a cinema, less than a flight.
 And then, the event itself.
 Which is, almost always, a room.

 The design problem at the centre of it

-Bad experience design is both bad execution and a fundamental misunderstanding of what an experience is supposed to do.
-The best experiences, like a great restaurant, a well-designed museum, a music festival that actually works, are not about spectacle delivered to a passive audience.
+Bad experience design is bad execution and a fundamental misunderstanding of what an experience is supposed to do.
+The best experiences (a great restaurant, a well-designed museum, a music festival that actually works) are not about spectacle delivered to a passive audience.
 They are about creating conditions in which people can feel, do, and connect.
 The design serves those conditions.
-The physical space, the pacing, the sensory detail, and the moments of surprise is all in service of how the person in it will feel.
+The physical space, the pacing, the sensory detail, the moments of surprise is in service of how the person in it will feel.

 Sociologist Ray Oldenburg wrote about "third places" in 1989.
-These are spaces that are neither home nor work, where people gather without agenda or transaction.
-The pub.
-The park.
-The library.
-The main street.
-The town square.
+He described them as spaces that are neither home nor work, where people gather without agenda or transaction.
+This includes the pub, the park, the library, the main street, or the town square.
 These are places you go not to have an experience but simply to be present, in public, among other people.
 Their value is incidental, accumulative, and largely free.

 In the decades since, third places have been disappearing at pace.
 Rising rents have closed independent shops and local venues.
 Council funding cuts have reduced libraries and community centres.
 Car-centric urban planning has made public space hostile to lingering.
 The main street has hollowed out.
 The park remains, but the café beside it is now a chain, and the chain has the warmth of a loading screen.

 The gap this leaves is real.
 Humans need to gather.
 We need places to go that are not our homes and not our offices.
-We need places with a mild but genuine texture, that feel like somewhere.
-When those places contract, the desire accumulates.
-And eventually, it meets a branded event promising exactly the feeling of going somewhere special.
+We need places with a mild but genuine texture that feel like somewhere.
+When those places contract, the desire to gather accumulates.
+And, eventually, it meets a branded event promising exactly the feeling of going somewhere special.

 This is the deeper transaction happening in the warehouse events.
-Instead of selling a skate rink or a Chocolate Factory, they are selling the feeling of having somewhere to go.
+They are not primarily selling a skate rink or a Chocolate Factory.
+They are selling the feeling of having somewhere to go.
 The problem is that feeling cannot be manufactured by hanging banners.
-It is a quality that accrues through time, through use, and through community.
-A one-off ticketed pop-up, by definition, cannot provide these.
+It is a quality that accrues through time, through use, through community — through exactly the things that a one-off ticketed pop-up, by definition, cannot provide.

 What good experience design actually looks like

-Thankfully, there are instructive counterexamples.
+There are counterexamples, and they are instructive.
 The best immersive experiences share a quality of deep specificity.
 Every detail in service of one thing.
 A point of view executed with commitment.
-It provides a space to inhabited over being photographed.
+The design is asking to be inhabited.
+Not just photographed.

 Good experience design starts with the question: how should a person feel two hours from now, when they are on the bus home?
 Not, what will they post?
 Not, what does the moodboard look like?
 What is the emotional residue of this?
-That question implies a hundred design decisions, made carefully, in sequence: spatial pacing, sensory contrast, and moments of stillness and surprise.
-And, most importantly, a beginning and an end that feel intentional.
+That question implies a hundred design decisions, made carefully, in sequence, such as spatial pacing, sensory contrast, and moments of stillness and surprise.
+It needs a beginning and an end that feel intentional.

 The accountability gap

 One of the odder features of this moment is how predictable the outrage cycle has become, and how little it seems to deter the next event.
-The Willy Wonka experience went viral within hours of opening (oh boy, how can we forget the memes?).
+The Willy Wonka experience went viral within hours of opening.
 The organizers issued a partial refund.
 Six months later, a new version of the same concept had been announced in a different city.
 The incentive structure is, apparently, intact.

 Part of this is that the internet's appetite for failure content is, if anything, a more reliable marketing mechanism than success.
 The Fyre Festival is, by most measures, more famous than most genuine festivals.
-The Wonka warehouse was seen by millions who never bought a ticket.
-There is a version of this in which going viral for being terrible is slowly becoming a business model.
-The PR cost of a disappointed crowd is offset against the free impressions of their outrage.
+The Wonka warehouse was seen by millions who never bought a ticket (and, oh boy, who could forget the memes?).
+There is a version of this in which going viral for being terrible is not a reputational disaster.
+It's a business model, with the PR cost of a disappointed crowd offset against the free impressions of their outrage.

 This should make us slightly uncomfortable about our own role in it.
 Every shared photograph of the sad signage, every mocking thread, every documentary is, in some small way, completing the transaction the original marketing attempted.
 The spectacle works, even when the event does not.